Side Menu ☰

 The Records Management Code of Practice for Health and Social Care 2016 sets out what people working at CNWL need to do to manage records correctly.
 We follow a retention schedule which makes sure that information we no longer need is destroyed.

 You have certain rights over your personal information.
-This includes:
+These include:

 And in certain circumstances: